AlphabetsAlphabets/Web-API/README.md

 ### src
 This folder contains the main source file.
 Where `api.py` is the main source file.

-### In order to start developing for this api, you must meet the following conditions
+---
+### Configuring the development environment
 1. Have python 3.9 and above installed.
 2. make sure pip is working, to test run `pip --version` in a terminal.
 If it shows you the version number proceed, if not then fix it.
 3. Have the [git](https://git-scm.com/downloads) CLI installed.
 4. Run the following command:  `git clone 'https://github.com/YJH16120/Web-API'`

+From this point onwards make sure you perform all commands in the root of the project.
+Unless specified otherwise

-5. Cut the contents from the env-api directory, and place it in the root of Web-API.
+5. Cut the contents from the env-api directory.
 6. Run the following commands to create a virtual environment (make sure you're in the root of Web-API when running these commands):
     - run `pip install venv`
     - `py -m venv env-api`